BunsDev/s1ngularity-response/guides/gh-checks.md

   - [ ]	Click any entry to view full details (actor, repo, IP, created_at).
 - [ ]	Record positives and take remediation:
   - [ ]	Revert repo to Private, lock down access, and check for unwanted forks.
-  - [ ]	Rotate credentials for the actor shown (they’re likely compromised).
+  - [ ]	Rotate credentials for the actor shown (they're likely compromised).

 - [ ] **Optional**: add a free-text contains filter